Maui’s best campgrounds

 County Campgrounds

-County campgrounds offer a minimalistic approach to camping with budget rates.
-Permits have different prices for Monday-Thursday, Friday-Sunday and holidays for residents and non-residents.
-There is an additional per night charge for dogs.
+The county campgrounds offer a minimalist approach to camping with budget rates.
+The prices for permits vary for Mon-Thurs, Fri-Sun, and holidays, for both residents and non-residents.
+Please note that there is an additional per night charge for dogs.

 Papalaua Wayside Park